Phishing vulnerability assessments and phishing susceptibility rates rarely tell the full story. How can companies calculate their true phishing risk?

 Or wondered why it may be low one week but spike the next?

-A reduction in susceptibility, while on the surface good (and welcome), might only be temporary.
+A reduction in phishing vulnerability, while on the surface good (and welcome), might only be temporary.
 Often as the subject, context, timing, style and tone within a phishing email changes, so too does the susceptibility rate.
 A little bit of extra thought, effort and lucky timing on the part of the sender could yield significantly different reporting metrics!

-It’s very easy to become fixated on phishing, and if a programme is not implemented correctly, it can actually have a detrimental effect on a workforce.
+It’s very easy to become fixated on phishing vulnerability, and if a programme is not implemented correctly, it can actually have a detrimental effect on a workforce.
 To really reduce risk in a way that is sustainable, and to avoid false comfort, an organisation needs to intelligently look at other metrics as indicators.

 What’s really important to measure?